 Make a request

-If you can't find the information you require through the Publication Scheme, Council Data webpages or the Disclosure Log, please submit your request in writing using the form below.
+If you can't find the information you require through the Publication Scheme or the Council Data webpages, please submit your request in writing using the form below.

 Alternatively, you can post your request to:

 Corporate Legal Team